Head of Faculty: Morgan Pyner

 Science helps students develop a sense of wonder about the world around them, fosters an inquiring mind and equips them with the critical thinking skills to inform their own opinions.

 The Science curriculum at Campbell High is underpinned by a commitment to making science relevant and practical for all students.
 Course units are developed around the National Curriculum released by the Australian Curriculum, Assessment and Reporting Authority (ACARA).
 Modules of work incorporate current topics and contain many opportunities to develop deep understandings and practical skills relating to the process of scientific investigation.
 By the end of year 10 students who have successfully completed science programs at Campbell High School will be well prepared for further study in science at college or CIT.

-Students at Campbell High School will all study a core program of science from year 7 to year 10.
-Students in year 7 are grouped into like cohorts in science on the basis of information passed on from primary schools.
-All classes follow a common course of study with specialised support or extension as required..
+Students must all study a core program of science from year 7 to year 10.
+All classes follow a common course of study with specialised support or extension as required.